A Credit Note is a commercial document that a supplier produces to notify the customer about a credit applied to the customer's account & Invoice.

 How to pay an Invoice with supplier's credits

-If you have a credit balance with a supplier you will be able to pay with credit.
+If you have a credit balance for a specific supplier, you will be able to pay the invoice with credit.

 How to cancel a Credit Note